isomerpages/mlaw-corp/_about-us/contact-us.md

   .image {margin-bottom: 1em;}
 </style>

 The Ministry of Law Services Centre will close on Wednesday, 10 May 2023 from 12:00pm to 2:00pm for a staff event.
 The Crimsonlogic E-helpers and document submission services remain available.
-Our counter services will resume at 2:00pm.
+Our counter services will resume at 2:00pm. <br>
 We apologise for any inconvenience caused.

 FAQ